 Owner Operators are not eligible for reduced self-pay.

-You are not eligible for self-pay coverage if you are retired as defined by your Union and you will no longer be eligible for the Active Health Plan.
+You are not eligible for self-pay coverage if you are retired as defined by your Union and you will no longer be eligible for the Active benefits under this Plan.